andhini/Flapping-foils/index.md

 ![Heatmap](https://andhini.github.io/Flapping-foils/Heatmap_correlation/Heatmap_Correlation.png)

-The following youtube videos are the supplementary data for our journal manuscript figure 3.
+The following youtube videos are the supplementary electronic data for our journal manuscript figure 3.
 The manuscript status/link will be updated as soon as it is accepted.

 1. Tail-like motion, sweep angle 20, AR=4 (Figure 3a)
 {% include youtubePlayer.html id="Y_Kb0rKjqk4" %}